Teradata/developer-resources/docs/fabric/in-db-functions.md

 Computes metrics to evaluate and compare multiple models and summarizes how close predictions are to their expected values.

 [TD_ROC](https://docs.teradata.com/r/MjnRKOtqrhz~R18YsbqM8Q/T4Zyh~463ovMUve7feUxDA)<br/>
-Accepts a set of prediction-actual pairs for a binary classification model and calculates the True-positive rate (TPR), False-positive rate (FPR), The area under the ROC curve (AUC), and Gini coefficient values for a range of discrimination thresholds.
+Accepts a set of prediction-actual pairs for a binary classification model and calculates the True-positive rate (TPR), False-positive rate (FPR), the area under the ROC curve (AUC), and Gini coefficient values for a range of discrimination thresholds.

 [TD_TrainTestSplit](https://docs.teradata.com/r/MjnRKOtqrhz~R18YsbqM8Q/eOjc7zSRjbOhrFdTkQocKw)<br/>
 Simulates model performance on new data.
 Randomly splits the data based on defined percentages with optional column stratification and random seeding.